 His Eminence Choje Togdan Rinpoche

 HIS EMINENCE CHOJE TOGDAN RINPOCHE is the spiritual leader of the Drikung Kagyu Tradition in Ladakh.
 The title Togdan means “endowed with realization”.
-The previous Kyabgon Chetsang Rinpoche Shiwai Lodro recognised the young boy as the incarnation of Togdan Tulku when he was only 18 months old.
+The previous Kyabgon Chetsang Rinpoche Shiwai Lodro recognized the young boy as the incarnation of Togdan Tulku when he was only 18 months old.

 The Togden tulku are believed to be the successive incarnations of the Indian Mahasiddha Hungchen Kara (Hungkara), one of the Eight Great Vidyadharas.
 The other Eight Vidyadharas include Nagarjuna, Manjushrimitra and Vimalamitra.

 Tingdzin Zangpo was the first abbot of Samye Monastery and have been credited for suggesting the king to invite Padmasambhava to Tibet

 Rinpoche is also recognized as the manifestation of Nyang Tingdzin Zangpo, the Tibetan minister of religion in the 8th century, and a key figure in the establishment of Buddhism in Tibet.
 He was one of the few masters in history said to have attained the rainbow body, the highest achievement of Tibetan Buddhism’s Dzogchen practice.
 He was the first abbot of Samye monastery and the heart disciple of the great guru Vimalamitra.

 He was born into a poor family of Konchog Tsultrim and Kelsang Dolma in 1939 in Durbuk, a small village situated 110 km east from Leh in Changthang.
 Only a few months later the young boy lost his mother and was taken care of by his aunt.
 At the time of his mother’s death, the family goat gave birth to new offspring and Rinpoche could drink its milk.